-The practice believed in preventative care and supporting patients to ensure better oral health in accordance with the government document: 'Delivering better oral health: an evidence based toolkit for prevention' (DBOH).
-We saw evidence within the practice that dentists were following the advice in DBOH.
+The practice believed in preventative care and supporting patients to ensure better oral health in accordance with the government document: 'Delivering better oral health: an evidence based toolkit for prevention.'
+We saw evidence this was being used in the practice with the hygienist taking the lead.
+The presence of a hygienist within the practice enhanced the health promotion activities, with practical support and advice around good oral hygiene.

 The dentists told us they prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
 They used fluoride varnish for all children based on an assessment of the risk of tooth decay for each child.
-A poster in the waiting room gave patients information about this service.